Gele93/Reciplanner_v2/Documentation/README.md

 # Reciplanner Documentation

-## 1. Project Overview
+## Project Overview
 **Name:** Reciplanner

 **Description:**
 The project was originally a MERN project, which later got modified to ASP.NET core backend, and Postgresql database.
 The app also got extended features in the change.

 *Disclaimer: The project was started in an earlier phase of my studies, not being familar with proper version control & github usage.*

-### Main features:
+##  1. Main features:
--Choose recipes from external API
+- Choose recipes from external API
--Save recipe with desired date, mealtype, servings amount into local sql db -Track your calendar of planned food
+- Save recipe with desired date, mealtype, servings amount into local sql db
+- Track your calendar of planned food
--Weekly / Monthly calendar
+- Weekly / Monthly calendar
--Edit & delete saved recipes
+- Edit & delete saved recipes

 ## 2. Technology Stack
 - **Frontend:** React, Vite